To build your own Itinerary, click to add an item to your Itinerary basket.

 If you are by the river during the third week of July you may happen upon Royal Swan Upping, the annual census of the swan population.
 The Royal Swan Uppers wear the scarlet uniform of His Majesty The King and travel in traditional rowing skiffs together with Swan Uppers from the Vintners’ and Dyers’ livery companies.

-Check out our what's on calendar for the latest events round up and our special offers pages too!
+Check out our what's on calendar for the latest events round up and our special offers pages too for seasonal 'kids eat free' promotions.

 Want to hear more?
 Sign UpX